Fishing in Los Angeles

 California Scorpionfish

 Locally known as “sculpin”, the California Scorpionfish is a highly sought after sport fish.
 They spend their lives on or near the bottom in rocky structure anywhere from 50 to 300 feet of water.
 Their spines are highly venomous and can cause excruciating pain if you get poked.
 That being said, when properly fileted, the California Scorpionfish is one of the absolutely best tasting fish in our local waters.
-Sculpin can be caught year-round however, recently, the CA Dept of Fish and Wildlife has closed the season from September 1st until December 31st.
-(Update!
-Scorpionfish are now allowed to be fished year-round!!)
+Sculpin can be caught year-round and are one of our favorite local species to target when conditions line up.

 Peter with 2 nice Lobster